mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_gpu.md

 ## Overview

-This tutorial describes how to train the ResNet-50 network using MindSpore data parallelism and automatic parallelism on GPU hardware platform.
+This tutorial describes how to train the ResNet-50 network using MindSpore data parallelism and automatic parallelism on the GPU hardware platform.

 ## Preparation